XAPHNE/xaphne.github.io/_pages/about.md

 signature: assets/images/about/signature.png
 ---

 Hello there!
-I'm [Your Name], in the final stretch of my B.Tech journey, majoring in Computer Science and Engineering at Kaziranga University. 🎓 My fascination with the realm of computer engineering dates back to 2015 when I completed my diploma in Computer Engineering from the prestigious Central Institute of Technology.
+I'm Subhankar Sarkar, in the final stretch of my B.Tech journey, majoring in Computer Science and Engineering at Kaziranga University. 🎓 My fascination with the realm of computer engineering dates back to 2015 when I completed my diploma in Computer Engineering from the prestigious Central Institute of Technology.

 Last year, an amazing opportunity came my way – an internship at the EICT Academy, IIT Guwahati.
 During this intensive one-month program, I was captivated by the intricacies of Exploratory Data Analysis using Python.
 This experience not only refined my technical prowess but also ignited a passion for data-driven solutions.